Substance Abuse Prevention

 State Opioid Response (SOR)

-In 2018, DBHDD was awarded a two-year grant from from the Substance Abuse Mental Health Service Administration (SAMHSA) to address the opioid crisis.
+In 2018, DBHDD was awarded a two-year grant from the Substance Abuse Mental Health Service Administration (SAMHSA) to address the opioid crisis.
 The SOR initiatives collaborate with a variety of community-based organizations, academic institutions, public safety departments, and mass media agencies to deliver evidence-based strategies, practices, and programs.

 Red Ribbon Campaign